 Unfortunately, everything came to a crashing halt when the Great Depression hit and the railroads couldn’t afford to extend their lines across Puget Sound.
 Much of Port Townsend’s population left, and the buildings were abandoned.
 Now, after careful restoration, they give the town it’s quaint feel.

 Finding unique, pet friendly restaurants has become a hobby for us, and Port Townsend provided one that was particularly memorable.
-The Nifty Fifty’s Soda Fountain looks just like you’d imagine a soda fountain would look!
+The PT Soda Fountain & Diner looks just like you’d imagine a soda fountain should look!
 And with its dog friendly back deck overlooking the harbor, who could ask for more?

-READ MORE ⇒ Traveling With Pets To Canada
+READ MORE ⇒ Tips For Traveling With Pets To Canada From The U.S.

-We hope our paws-on-the-ground research of the Olympic Peninsula encourages you to see it for yourself!
+We hope our visit to the Olympic Peninsula with dogs encourages you to see it for yourself!
 If you know of other pet friendly things people shouldn’t miss, be sure to leave a comment below.